AstunTechnology/osgis-ol3-leaflet/ol3/00-OSM-MAP.md

 ## Basic map with OSM tiles

-Add the following to `ol3.js` to display a simple map displaying an OpenStreetMap base map in Web Mercator:
+Edit `ol3.js` so that it looks as follows to display a simple map displaying an OpenStreetMap base map in Spherical Mercator:

 ```javascript
 var map = new ol.Map({